-Physics is the model that is entailed by the observer's assumption of having Turing-complete participatory freedom during a recursive enumeration of the unique super-tautological structure that we identify with (or as) reality.
+Physics is the model that is entailed by the observer's assumption of having Turing-complete participatory freedom during a recursive enumeration of the unique super-tautological structure, and we identify this as reality.

 7.1 Agnostic by Design

 We will very briefly touch upon open philosophical questions such as the Hard problem of consciousness, the problem of the mind of others, the question of realism vs. anti-realism, and solipsism vs. objective reality, free-will vs. determinism, simply because these questions come up very often when presenting such a system, as people naturally expects an amount of progress from a comprehensive theory of the observer.